Skip to content

 Description and Requirements.

 Patch Catalog enables you to import 3rd party applications into your Workspace.
-It currently supports the following public repositories:
+It currently supports applications sourced from the following public repositories, but hosted on our infrastructure:

 • Microsoft Winget